ifex-stack/punta-iq/mobile_app/README.md

-# AI Sports Predictions Mobile App
+# PuntaIQ Predictions Mobile App

-A React Native mobile application for the AI Sports Predictions platform.
+A React Native mobile application for the PuntaIQ Predictions platform.

 ## Features